sdblist/db_verifier/README.md

 # db_verifier
 PostgreSQL database verifier.

+The script to check the database structure for errors or non-recommended practices.

+The script consists of a set of checks that access the system catalog tables and do not require access to data in user tables.

 The current version is applicable to PostgreSQL 15 and later.
 Tested in version PostgreSQL 15.5.

 (used `pg_catalog.pg_index.indnullsnotdistinct`, see `UNIQUE NULLS NOT DISTINCT` https://www.postgresql.org/docs/15/release-15.html)